 Is alternate-day fasting right for you?

-A 2017 study published in JAMA Internal Medicine found that alternate-day fasting can indeed be a substitute to daily calorie restriction, suggesting there is no significant difference between the two in terms of how much weight you can lose — which is a darn good amount.
+But don't think that folks with type 2 diabetes are the only ones who can reap the weight-loss benefits of alternate-day fasting.
+A 2017 study, published in JAMA Internal Medicine, found that alternate-day fasting can also be a substitute to daily calorie restriction for metabolically healthy obese adults, suggesting there is no significant difference between the two in terms of how much weight you can lose — which is a darn good amount.

 In an interview with CNN, lead author Krista Varady, PhD, said: "We basically showed that they both produce a clinically significant amount of weight loss.
 Instead of being better than calorie restriction, it's the same," she said of alternate-day fasting.
 "So it's kind of like an alternative to calorie restriction."